SlashDB/timesheet-demo/README.md

 I choose [Vue](https://vuejs.org/) - a small and simple front-end js framework.
 It's somewhere between those two frameworks (but a lot closer to React) and only focuses on the V(iew) part of MVC.
-On the Angular side, we have things like template directives (i.e. *ng-for="item in items"* -> *v-for="item in items"*) so no cumbersome JSX transpiling by default (a plus - at least for me).
+Similar to Angular, we have things like template directives (i.e. *ng-for="item in items"* -> *v-for="item in items"*) -
+so no cumbersome JSX transpilation (a big plus - at least for me).
-On Reacts side, one-way data flow i.e. always parent node -> child node (so harder to achieve the level of craziness like in Angular).
+And similar to React, we get one-way data flow i.e. always parent -> child node communication (so harder to achieve the level of Angular app craziness).
-In general ease of use and comprehension of what the app is doing, also the awesome [dev tools](https://github.com/vuejs/vue-devtools) :)
+In general it's easier to understand what our app is doing at a given time, also we get the awesome [dev tools](https://github.com/vuejs/vue-devtools) :)

 ### SlashDB Service
 > **Important**: This part requires you to understand the basic of *SQL* and DB server setup (if you choose to use something other thant SQLite).

-For development purposes, SlashDB is [available for free use](https://www.slashdb.com/download/) and I recommend using the [docker](https://docs.slashdb.com/user-guide/docker.html) image for an easy way to get started.
+For development purposes, SlashDB is [available for free use](https://www.slashdb.com/download/) and I recommend using the [docker](https://docs.slashdb.com/user-guide/docker.html) image for an fast way to get started.

 ```
 $ docker pull slashdb/slashdb